June 2014 Competition

 - any member of its editorial board is under SSHRC sanction for financial or research misconduct;

 - it has an operating surplus equal to or greater than two years worth of operating expenses; or

 - a non-Canadian publisher owns the exclusive copyright to its contents.

 - its mandate and/or content is primarily focused outside of discipline(s) within SSHRC’s mandate; and/or

 - its content is primarily health-related or aimed at improving, promoting or influencing health, health care, health policy, or health-care-related services.

 - a formal letter (maximum two pages) from the journal’s editors to the Aid to Scholarly Journals program officer, explaining how the journal meets SSHRC’s subject matter eligibility criteria; and

 - the four most recent issues of the journal (or, for online journals, the 12 most recently posted articles) published prior to November 29, 2013 as well as a copy of the journal’s mission statement or mandate.

 SSHRC will endeavor to provide advice in response to these formal requests by the end of March 2014.
 While SSHRC aims to provide the best possible advice in advance of application, final decisions on eligibility for all applications will be made only upon receipt of the full application.

 The applicant must be the editor-in-chief of the journal.

-Grant funds may only be administered by an eligible postsecondary institution (the institution of the applicant) or eligible not-for-profit organization (which, for the Aid to Scholarly Journals funding opportunity, is defined as either the journal itself or a scholarly association or press that either administers or owns the journal).
+Grant funds may only be administered by an eligible postsecondary institution or eligible not-for-profit organization (which, for the Aid to Scholarly Journals funding opportunity, is defined as either the journal itself or a scholarly association or press that either administers or owns the journal).

 strongly encourages all journals, scholarly associations and presses that wish to establish or renew institutional eligibility for this funding opportunity to contact SSHRC

 Evaluation and Adjudication

 All applications will undergo adjudication by scholars from a variety of disciplines and who are well versed in journal operations.